 Another one to add to your thrill-seeking bucket list!
 If you love rollercoasters and don’t mind a bit of a splash, jet boating is for you.

-You can try it out in Taupō, Queenstown, Glenorchy, Auckland, Rotorua and more.
+Queenstown’s Shotover Jet is the most iconic jet boat experience in New Zealand, but you can also try it out in Taupō, Glenorchy, Auckland, Rotorua and more.

 LOCAL TIP: While the Huka Falls jet is probably best known in Taupō, we went with Rapids Jet who are the only jet boating company in New Zealand to actually take the boat through white water rapids!
 This definitely took the experience up a notch.